Romania–Serbia relations: Romania's stance on Kosovo

 Romania is one of five member states of the European Union (other being Greece, Cyprus, Slovakia and Spain) that does not recognize unilateral declaration of independence of Kosovo and is actively opposing its membership in international organisations such as UNESCO, the Council of Europe, and the Interpol.

 Kosovo's declaration of independence caused debates and outrage in Romania, as the country strongly opposes any kind of self-determination and refuses to acknowledge the sovereignty of Kosovo.
 On 18 February 2008, the very next day after Kosovo's secession from Serbia, a vote in the Parliament of Romania determined their position regarding Kosovo.
 The results were strongly against any recognition, with 357 "No" votes and only 27 "Yes" votes.

 While Romania and Serbia do have a historically good relations, the main reasons of Romania's position is the Székely Land (region in Romania where the majority is composed of ethnic Hungarians and Székelys) as well as the problem of the unrecognized state of Transnistria in Moldova.
 Therefore, recognizing the independence of Kosovo may lead Székely Land to seek for autonomy or even independence, with nationalist figures such as Corneliu Vadim Tudor claiming their intention is to instantly be absorbed into neighbouring Hungary, country that used to rule the region for hundreds of years.
-During the 2008 parliamentary vote regarding resolutin regarding Kosovo's independence, the only votes in favor of supporting Kosovo's declaration of independence came from the ethnic Hungarian party UDMR, which actively supports Székely Land's autonomy within Romania.
+During the 2008 parliamentary vote regarding Kosovo's independence, the only votes in favor of supporting Kosovo's declaration of independence came from the ethnic Hungarian party UDMR, which actively supports Székely Land's autonomy within Romania.

-Recent examples of the relations between Romania and Kosove were football matches of the national teams in 2023 and 2024.
+Recent examples of the relations between Romania and Kosovo were football matches of the national teams in 2023 and 2024.
 Their national teams were drawn into the same group for the qualifiers to the UEFA Euro 2024 tournament, and during the second-leg match between the teams in 2023 in Bucharest, an ultras group that was supporting the Romanian side displayed two banners quoting "Basarabia e România" ("Bessarabia is Romania" in Romanian) and "Kosovo je Srbija" ("Kosovo is Serbia" in Serbian) and began shouting pro-Serbia chants.
 The match was eventually interrupted for almost an hour, after a Romanian fan threw a torch on the pitch and the Kosovar side left the pitch in protest.
 Another match, this time in the UEFA Nations League, was abandoned in 2024, after Kosovo players walked off the pitch in the 93rd minute due to offensive chanting from Romanian fans, including pro-Serbian slogans.